dimxy/doc-dev/first-cc-heir.md

 Add the heirclaim declaration in rpc/server.h header file.

 ```
+// heirclaim command rpc-level implementation
 UniValue heirclaim(const UniValue& params, bool fHelp)
 {
     CCerror.clear(); // clear global error object
 ```
-check that wallet is available. if asked for help or param size incorrect return help message.
+check that the wallet is available. if asked for help or the param size is incorrect, return help message.
-Aslo check cc contract requirements are satisfied
+Also check that cc contract requirements are satisfied:
 ```
     if (!EnsureWalletIsAvailable(fHelp))
         return NullUniValue;